Sun-Dried Tomato and Feta Savory Muffins

 Directions

 • Whisk the eggs in a large mixing bowl.
-Add the chopped chicken sausages, grated sweet potato, crumbled feta, and sun-dried tomatoes and mix to combine.
+Add the chopped sausage, grated sweet potato, crumbled feta, and sun-dried tomatoes and mix to combine.

 • Add the dry ingredients—almond flour, baking powder, garlic powder, oregano, salt, and black pepper—to the bowl.
 Stir with a rubber spatula until just incorporated.